 If a teacher employed in an early childhood service is required to remain on the premises during the meal break they will be entitled to a paid meal break of between 20 and 30 minutes no later than 5 hours after commencing work.

 Remember to check your award for guidelines regarding break entitlements for your specific award.

 Fair Work provides pay guides to help employees determine their minimum wage entitlements.
 View pay guides for The Children’s Services award and the Educational Services (Teachers) Award, as PDF files.

 New Award Determination for staff employed under the Education Services (Teachers) Award 2020

-Due to an application made by the IEU in 2020. the Education Services (Teachers) Award 2020 has been amended with a new clause inserted regarding minimum payments for a Teacher.
+The Education Services (Teachers) Award 2020 has been amended with a new clause inserted regarding minimum payments for an employee.

-These changes specify a minimum payment for a casual Teacher including:
+These changes specify a minimum payment for casual employees including

 - 2 hours for work up to 2 hours